Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.PhoneNumbers/src/SipRouting/autorest_siprouting.md

     delete $.SipConfigurationPatch
 ```

-### Relax constraints on SipTrunk to use it instead of TrunkPatch
+### Relax constraints on SipTrunk object to use it instead of TrunkPatch
 ``` yaml
 directive:
   from: swagger-document